Rrisko/DSAI-project-minesweeeper/README.md

 ### Limitations

-Clingo outputs possible solution for given configuation, but not necessary the correct one.
+Clingo outputs a possible solution for given configuation, but not necessary the correct one.
 This leads to hitting bombs in cells, clingo finds safe.
+When possible, the program pools multiple solutions and finds an intersection, but even this is not flawless.
 Bomb can be also hit by chance, as the first step in the game is always a guess.

 ### Recordings